 Powers and Abilities

 The Doctor is a Time Lord, and so possesses all the traits inherent to his race.
 He has two hearts, and internally does not much resemble a human, though his exterior form, to date, always does.
 His strength and speed are at the peak of human standards, and his durability have been shown to be superhuman.
-He has an extremely long lifespan that has been implied to theoretically last forever, and though his exact age has always been unclear due to his nature as a time traveler, he is certainly upwards of at least 1200.
+He has an extremely long lifespan that has been implied to theoretically last forever, and though his exact age has always been unclear due to his nature as a time traveler, the twelfth Doctor has claimed to be more than 2,000 years old.
 He, like other Time Lords, is capable of regeneration: when faced with a mortal wound or other fatal ailment he can regenerate his whole body, restoring himself to perfect health.
 This has a side effect of altering his physical appearance and personality, though he maintains a general continuity of identity.

 Equipment and Weapons

 Its malfunctioning chameleon circuit means that it is stuck as a 1950s-era British police box, though if it were working correctly it would be able to assume any shape that would help it blend in with the time period.
 Regardless, it tends to shift the attention of observers away from itself using a technology called a perception filter.
 It is bigger on the inside than it is on the outside; the exterior tends to be quite small, while the inside is gigantic, and contains an unknown number of rooms.
 It is also sentient and intelligent to some degree.

 He has a sonic screwdriver, which is a multi-purpose sonic tool that performs numerous functions including triangulation, self-defense, multipurpose cutting and reattachment, and the operation of numerous kinds of machinery, among other capabilities.
 He also has often used psychic paper when going undercover or disguising himself.
 The psychic paper is a blank, white card that had special properties that induces people to see whatever the paper`s user wishes them to see printed on it.
 The Doctor is known to often invent his own equipment and gadgets to use in situations.